Celebrating resistance in Refugee Week

-This central London event is part of Refugee Week, the UK's largest festival celebrating the contribution of refugees, celebrating its 20th anniversary from 18 to 24 June 2018.
+Events around the country and this one in central London are part of Refugee Week, the UK's largest festival celebrating the contribution of refugees, celebrating its 20th anniversary from 18 to 24 June 2018.

 Watch 20 Simple Acts: Quakers in Britain are building a racial justice movement in #refugeeweek

 Pressing play on the video below will set a third-party cookie.
 Please see our cookies page to find out more.

 People are exercising their rights to live lives of dignity.- Paul Parker, Quakers in Britain

 Paul Parker, recording clerk for Quakers in Britain, says, "People across society are responding to violence and abuse with creativity.
 They are building the kind of world that they want to live in.
 They are showing solidarity with one another, campaigning for change and exercising their rights to live lives of dignity.

 " These Walls Must Fall is an invitation to listen to poets and musicians who are at the forefront of forging creative responses – based on kindness and common humanity – to global economic inequality, climate change and militarisation," he says.

 Lauren Cape-Davenhill, These Walls Must Fall campaign coordinator, says, "When we unite across our communities, build power and fight back, we are strong and we will win.
 Watch out hostile environment – the walls are coming down!"

 - JJ Bola is an established writer and poet.
 He has written three collections: Elevate (2012), Daughter of the Sun (2014) and WORD (2015), and is the author of No Place to Call Home.
 He writes on themes related to migration, race and borders.